 Plan a productive summer with a job or volunteer position that will help develop further professional skills to help solidify your career interests.

-Meet with your academic advisor to create an academic plan that helps you reach your career goals while staying on track with your degree completion.
+Meet with your CASAS Professional Advisor to create an academic plan.
 If you are undecided, think about courses that will complement your general career goals.

-Begin researching companies and job choices and identify skills and qualifications required for positions that interest you.
-Glassdoor and Linkedin are great places to start.
-Identify organizations that most align with your values and goals.
+Begin researching companies and job choices and identify the skills and qualifications required for positions that interest you.
+Google, Glassdoor and Linkedin are great places to start.

 Start building a network of colleagues, faculty, and prospective employers.

-Have the Career Center review your resume and cover letter as you begin researching internship and job shadowing opportunities.
+Have the Career Center critique your resume and cover letter as you begin researching internship and job shadowing opportunities.